projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 Initialization
 ==============

-For each UOS the hypervisor shares a page with SOS to exchange I/O requests.
+For each User VM the hypervisor shares a page with Service VM to exchange I/O requests.
 The 4-KByte page consists of 16 256-Byte slots, indexed by vCPU ID.
-It is required for the DM to allocate and set up the request buffer on VM creation, otherwise I/O accesses from UOS cannot be emulated by SOS, and all I/O accesses not handled by the I/O handlers in the hypervisor will be dropped (reads get all 1's).
+It is required for the DM to allocate and set up the request buffer on VM creation, otherwise I/O accesses from User VM cannot be emulated by Service VM, and all I/O accesses not handled by the I/O handlers in the hypervisor will be dropped (reads get all 1's).

 Refer to the following sections for details on I/O requests and the